 Step 3: Take your canning jars and lids and disinfect them by putting them into your canning pot and boiling them.
 This is very important to help prevent botulism.

 Step 5: Take these jars out of the water after being boiled for 10 minutes.
 This allows the proper time to have any bacteria killed.
-Pack these jars with your watermelon rinds and then add your brine in.
+Pack these jars with your watermelon rind and then add your brine in.

 Related: What The Amish Ate During The Great Depression